michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Leaflet.md

 6. Let's go check it out on our website.
 Go back to the web browser at localhost:1010.
 A basic map of the US should appear.

-Congratulations on getting your map up!
+Congratulations on starting your webmap!

 ### Body - make the map

 1. First we will add the locations of the cities